nrfconnect/sdk-nrf/samples/wifi/monitor/README.rst

 #.
 Open Wireshark and go to :guilabel:`Analyze` > :guilabel:`Decode As` > :guilabel:`+`, then select :guilabel:`UDP`.
 #.
 In the **Current** column, ensure `IEEE 802.11` is available.

-   If not then `Wireshark`_ version does not have the support to decode the UDP payload as IEEE 802.11 packets, and you need to build `Wireshark`_ from the latest sources.
+   If not, then the `Wireshark`_ version does not have the support to decode the UDP payload as IEEE 802.11 packets, and you need to build `Wireshark`_ from the latest sources.

 #.
 Copy the following Lua script to a file, for example, :file:`nordic_decode_raw_80211.lua` file.